caseyprovost/caseyprovostcom/_posts/2016-12-28-7-days-of-design-patterns.markdown

 ---
 layout: post
-title:  "7 Days of Design Patterns | Part 1"
+title:  "Seven Days of Design Patterns | Part 1 - Interactors"
 date:   2016-12-28 13:46:40
-categories: wanderings
+categories: ruby,design-patterns
 ---
 Welcome!
 I am so glad you came here to read about design patterns.
 With the Ruby on Rails community having such an abundance of newer developers and newer self-taught developers I thought it was excellent time to share some real world usage of design patterns.
 I picked the ones that have helped me to save dozens of applications and simplified many issues.